-THIS RELOCATION REIMBURSEMENT AGREEMENT ("Agreement") is made as of the of, 200, betw ("Au hority").
-Employee has agreed to relocation fromto the Office of, at the Diego County Regional Airport Authority. the fo ant to the Authority's Relocation Policy, the employee is authorized reimbursement for relocation expenses for Illowing items: [insert negotiated, approved, and authorized components].
-The specific terms for these items ontained in the Authority's Relocation Assistance Policy document. nsideration of the Authority's payment of said relocation expenses on behalf of the Employee, the Employee s as follows: 1.
-That if within 12 months following the date the Employee commences employment at his/her new job site, the Employee: (a) is terminated for cause; or (b) voluntarily resigns, with or without notice, without the encouragement or initiation of the Authority, he/she shall reimburse the Authority for the pro rated amount of all expenses paid by the Authority in connection with the Employee's relocation.
-2. That if within 1 year following the date the Employee commences employment, the Employee decides not to complete the planned relocation for reasons unacceptable to the Authority after accepting relocation benefits, he/she shall reimburse the Authority for the pro rated amount of the expenses paid by the Authority in connection with the Employee's relocation.
-3. That all reimbursements required hereunder shall be paid by the Employee immediately upon termination of his/her employment. fees a Employee defaults under the terms of this Agreement, the Authority is entitled to be reimbursed for attorney and other costs incurred in connection with the collection of the outstanding indebtedness incurred pursuant to agreement.
-The A Authority reserves the right to withhold pay and accruals of an equal amount to the amount paid to the byee.
-Auth ng in this Agreement shall be construed as giving the Employee any right to be retained in the employ of the brity, or to interfere in any way with the right of the Authority to terminate the employment of the Employee at me, with or without cause, without incurring any liability to the Employee.
-IN W ITNESS WHEREOF, the parties have executed the Agreement as of the date above.
-Direc tor, Human Resources Employee Date Accounting Human Resources Department
+THIS RELOCATION REIMBURSEMENT AGREEMENT ("Agreement") is made as of the of , 200, between ("Employee") and the San Diego County Regional Airport Authority ("Authority").

+The Employee has agreed to relocation from to the Office of , at the San Diego County Regional Airport Authority.

+Pursuant to the Authority's Relocation Policy, the employee is authorized reimbursement for relocation expenses for the following items: [insert negotiated, approved, and authorized components].
+The specific terms for these items are contained in the Authority's Relocation Assistance Policy document.

+In consideration of the Authority's payment of said relocation expenses on behalf of the Employee, the Employee agrees as follows:

+- 1. That if within 12 months following the date the Employee commences employment at his/her new job site, the Employee: (a) is terminated for cause; or (b) voluntarily resigns, with or without notice, without the encouragement or initiation of the Authority, he/she shall reimburse the Authority for the pro rated amount of all expenses paid by the Authority in connection with the Employee's relocation. - 2.
+That if within 1 year following the date the Employee commences employment, the Employee decides not to complete the planned relocation for reasons unacceptable to the Authority after accepting relocation benefits, he/she shall reimburse the Authority for the pro rated amount of the expenses paid by the Authority in connection with the Employee's relocation. - 3.
+That all reimbursements required hereunder shall be paid by the Employee immediately upon termination of his/her employment.

+If the Employee defaults under the terms of this Agreement, the Authority is entitled to be reimbursed for attorney fees and other costs incurred in connection with the collection of the outstanding indebtedness incurred pursuant to this Agreement.

+The Authority reserves the right to withhold pay and accruals of an equal amount to the amount paid to the employee.

+Nothing in this Agreement shall be construed as giving the Employee any right to be retained in the employ of the Authority, or to interfere in any way with the right of the Authority to terminate the employment of the Employee at any time, with or without cause, without incurring any liability to the Employee.

+IN WITNESS WHEREOF, the parties have executed the Agreement as of the date above.